What is Cupping?

-Cupping therapy is currently trending, thanks to Olympians Michael Phelps (swimmer) and Alex Naddour (gymnast).
-But this ancient healing technique is actually thousands of years old.
+It is interesting to note that Cupping therapy is currently trending, thanks to Olympians Michael Phelps (swimmer) and Alex Naddour (gymnast).
+However, Cupping is not new; it belongs to the field of Traditional Chinese Medicine (TMC) that is 5,000 years old.